 Frogs have long been a symbol of a healthy environment.
 When the water dries up or it gets contaminated, the frogs die and disappear, sometimes forever.
 Frogs in our waterways are our canary in the coalmine.

 Our Brandmark represents our values in a sustainable environment and approach focusing on water conservation & the environment.

-The story of Water Wally began with our founder and director, Anthony Smith.
+The story of Water Wally began with our founder and director, Anthony (Smitho) Smith.
 After finishing a degree in Environmental Engineering, he travelled around Australia, often working and living on remote self-sufficient properties.
 He saw first-hand how living off-grid was an exercise in survival, and how water conservation was essential to this.
 Things like waterless toilets and reusing greywater played vital roles.

 A passion for the environment and water conservation led him to start a landscaping business, specialising in waterwise gardening.
 Not surprisingly, smarter gardening practices led him back full circle to saving and recycling water by incorporating greywater irrigation and compost creating waterless toilets.

 When he’s not out in far-flung remote locations, you’ll find Anthony

 in Margaret River, where he often gives regular educational presentations to local and government organisations, outlining the applications and benefits of using waterless composting toilets and greywater systems.

 Yep.
 It’s one of the things we do best!
 Positive change can only happen when people are on board.
 The more people we can reach to explain how simple it can be to make use of waste/wastewater as a resource the better.
 Anthony frequently travels to locations all across Australia to share his passion and knowledge for all things water conservation and sustainable wastewater management.
 Please feel free to get in touch to discuss what you’ve got in mind.